OP-TEE/build/docs/rpi3.md

 But sometimes you want to use a more traditional Linux filesystem, such as those that are in distros.
 With such filesystem you can apt-get (if Debian based) other useful tools, such as gdb on the device, valgrind etc to mention a few.
-An example of such a rootfs is the [linaro-vivid-developer-20151215-114.tar.gz], which is an Ubuntu 15.04 based filesystem.
+An example of such a rootfs is a Debian based [Linaro rootfs].
 The procedure to use that filesystem with NFS is the same as for the CPIO based, you need to extract the files to a folder which is known by the NFS server (use regular `tar -xvf ...` command).

 Then you need to copy `xtest` and `tee-supplicant` to `<NFS>/bin/`, copy `libtee.so*` to `<NFS>/lib/` and copy all `*.ta` files to